StevenKehrli/Trelnex/README.md

 For example, the `TInterface Item` for `IReadResult<TInterface>` is set as read-only.
 Any call to a set accessor will throw an `InvalidOperationException`.

-### TrackChangeAttribute
+### TrackAttribute

-The `TrackChangeAttribute` on any property informs the `DispatchProxy` to track any changes to that property value.
+The `TrackAttribute` on any property informs the `DispatchProxy` to track any changes to that property value.
 These changes are then added to the audit event that is created and saved within `ISaveCommand`.

 ### Usage

 #### TInterface and TItem

 Create a new `TInterface` and `TItem`.
-Notice the `TrackChangeAttribute` and `JsonPropertyNameAttribute` are on the `TItem`.
+Notice the `TrackAttribute` and `JsonPropertyNameAttribute` are on the `TItem`.
 The `TItem` is the DTO for the `IDataProvider`; the `TInterface` is the proxy for the developer.

 ```csharp
 internal interface ITestItem : IBaseItem